az-digital/az_quickstart/README.md

 ### Creating Issues and Pull Requests

 [Create an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) in the associated repository to a request a change.
-That issue can then be [added to a milestone](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) to plan work for a future release.
+That issue can then be added to one of our [milestones](https://github.com/az-digital/az_quickstart/milestones) to plan work for a future release.
+[More about milestones in GitHub](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones).

 [Create a pull request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to change the code within a specific repository.
 PRs often have an issue associated with them, but not always (like in the case of [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/about-dependabot-security-updates) making PRs).
 When possible, always link an issue to a PR.